rubocode/vision-lk/fundamentals/culture/essentials/individualism/index.md

 Individualism takes the view that liberation is for the individual.
 The society liberates individual by individual.

 All individualist traditions point to character and virtue as the way to liberation.
-They also assume God or at least belief in a higher power.
+They also assume God or at least believe in a higher power.

 This is true of Buddhism, Christianity, Stoicism and Taoism.